 SunPower and other companies had protested the Trump Administration’s tariff, while SolarWorld and others U.S. companies argued for it — citing Chinese manufacturers dumping solar panels on the domestic market in order to undercut U.S. producers.

 The tariff has halted solar projects and led to solar installer and other solar job losses in the United States.
-The Solar Energy Industries Association estimates that 2018 tariffs will remove 23,000 jobs from the U.S. solar industry, according to a recent Fast Company article on the workforce impacts from several Trump tariffs.
+The Solar Energy Industries Association (SEIA) estimates that 2018 tariffs will remove 23,000 jobs from the U.S. solar industry, according to a recent Fast Company article on the workforce impacts from several Trump tariffs.

 Many of those solar industry job losses are solar installers, a career once considered one of the fastest growing U.S. jobs through 2025.